Are you considering trying Talkspace but aren’t quite sure?

 Choosing a therapist

-After signing up to Talkspace, the automated matching system will typically take up to 48 hours to find a suitable therapist for users.
+After signing up for Talkspace, the automated matching system says it will take 1-3 days and hours to find a suitable therapist for users.

 Once matched and notified via email and/or mobile app, users have access to view the therapist’s profile photo and bio detailing qualifications and professional experience.